Authentication Guide

 Basic Delegation Setup

-extern crate eidetica; use eidetica::{Instance, backend::database::InMemory, crdt::Doc}; use eidetica::auth::{DelegatedTreeRef, Permission, PermissionBounds, TreeReference}; use eidetica::store::SettingsStore; fn main() -> eidetica::Result<()> { let instance = Instance::open(Box::new(InMemory::new()))?; instance.create_user("alice", None)?; let mut user = instance.login_user("alice", None)?; let default_key = user.get_default_key()?; // Create user's personal database let alice_database = user.create_database(Doc::new(), &default_key)?; // Create main project database let project_database = user.create_database(Doc::new(), &default_key)?; // Get the user's database root and current tips let user_root = alice_database.root_id().clone(); let user_tips = alice_database.get_tips()?; // Add delegation reference to project database let transaction = project_database.new_transaction()?; let settings = transaction.get_settings()?; settings.update_auth_settings(|auth| { auth.add_delegated_tree("alice@example.com", DelegatedTreeRef { permission_bounds: PermissionBounds { max: Permission::Write(15), min: Some(Permission::Read), }, tree: TreeReference { root: user_root, tips: user_tips, }, })?; Ok(()) })?; transaction.commit()?; Ok(()) }
+extern crate eidetica; extern crate tokio; use eidetica::{Instance, backend::database::Sqlite, crdt::Doc}; use eidetica::auth::{DelegatedTreeRef, Permission, PermissionBounds, TreeReference}; use eidetica::store::SettingsStore; #[tokio::main] async fn main() -> eidetica::Result<()> { let instance = Instance::open(Box::new(Sqlite::in_memory().await?)).await?; instance.create_user("alice", None).await?; let mut user = instance.login_user("alice", None).await?; let default_key = user.get_default_key()?; // Create user's personal database let alice_database = user.create_database(Doc::new(), &default_key).await?; // Create main project database let project_database = user.create_database(Doc::new(), &default_key).await?; // Get the user's database root and current tips let user_root = alice_database.root_id().clone(); let user_tips = alice_database.get_tips().await?; // Add delegation reference to project database let transaction = project_database.new_transaction().await?; let settings = transaction.get_settings()?; settings.update_auth_settings(|auth| { // Delegation is stored by the root tree ID automatically auth.add_delegated_tree(DelegatedTreeRef { permission_bounds: PermissionBounds { max: Permission::Write(15), min: Some(Permission::Read), }, tree: TreeReference { root: user_root, tips: user_tips, }, })?; Ok(()) }).await?; transaction.commit().await?; Ok(()) }

 Now any key in Alice's personal database can access the project database, with permissions clamped to the specified bounds.